leoRoss/PQTree/README.md

 # PQ Tree / ContiguityTree

-NOTE: I accidentally re-invented the PQ-Tree, so I renamed this repo in case anyone wants a speed implementation. https://en.wikipedia.org/wiki/PQ_tree
+NOTE: I accidentally re-invented the PQ-Tree, so I renamed this repo in case anyone wants a speedy implementation. https://en.wikipedia.org/wiki/PQ_tree

+This is essentially a PQ Tree implementation which uses dynamic programming.

 ## Input